The East Gardens of the Imperial Palace 皇居東御苑

-This venue is accessible by train and taxi.
+This venue is accessible by subway and taxi.

 The Emperor's secret garden

-Kokyo Higashi Gyoen extends over 210,000 square meters, located on the ground where Edo Castle's two innermost defensive walls once stood.
-The Honmaru section contains a vast lawn, which outlines where the main keep used to be, while the Ninomaru section houses the last remaining Edo Period garden in Japan, which is particularly pretty in fall.
+Kokyo Higashi Gyoen extends over 210,000 square meters, located on the ground where Edo Castle's two innermost defensive walls (the Honmaru and Ninomaru) and part of the third wall (the Sanomaru) once stood.
+The Honmaru section contains a vast lawn, which outlines where the main keep used to be, while the Ninomaru section houses a garden dating back to its origin to the Edo period and restored in 1968, which is particularly pretty in fall.

-Within the grounds you can also find the photogenic Suwano-chaya teahouse, Museum of Imperial Collections , and Gakubu music department and concert hall.
+Within the grounds you can also find the photogenic Suwano teahouse, Museum of the Imperial Collections , and Gakubu music department and concert hall.

 While you're exploring, you'll likely come across the foundations of the former castle tower, which was completed in 1638 but sadly was destroyed in a citywide fire not long after.
-These days you can climb to the top of the ruins to get a panoramic view of the Imperial gardens.
+These days you can climb to the top of the ruins to get a panoramic view of the Shinjuku Gyoen National Garden.

 Colorful flowers throughout the year

 Dozens of different flowers and orchards line the walkways, so there are plants blooming all year round.
-In winter, the plum tree slope brings a pop of color to the stone walls, while in fall the Musashino copse glows in gold and scarlet.
-Gaze up at the "symbolic prefectural trees," wander through the iris garden or take photos of the cherry trees.
+In winter, the plum tree slope brings a pop of color to the stone walls, while in fall the Ninomaru Grove glows in gold and scarlet.
+Gaze up at the "symbolic prefectural trees," strolling through the iris garden and taking photos of the cherry blossoms.
 Check the Imperial Household Agency's website to see their flower calendar when planning your visit.

 * The information on this page may be subject to change due to COVID-19.